ktab15/songs_clustering/README.md

 # About
-This is a project for Data Science Pro Bootcamp doing in Python.
+This is a project for Data Science Pro Bootcamp.

-I work on song lyrics from 2 sources:
+I took song lyrics from 2 sources:

   * https://github.com/wdw21/songbook

      453 xml files with songs mainly in Polish, all these files come from the 21WDW (scouts group) songbook written over the years by various guitarists.

   * https://github.com/qamil95/spiewnik

      1006 latex files with songs mainly in Polish come from Cracow's songbook of "around the mountains" songs

-I extract interesting data from .xml and .tex files.
+I extracted interesting data from .xml and .tex files.
-I work with the text, clean it, remove stopwords, do stemming, etc.
+I worked on the text, cleaned it, removed stopwords, did stemming, etc.
-Then I pull out some statistics.
-I remove duplicates.
+I presented statistics.
+I removed duplicates.

-I'm trying to combine into clusters.
+I combined them into clusters.

 # Repository structure